aws-samples/serverless-chaos-extension/README.md

 # lambda-chaos-extension

-Using `lambda-chaos-extension` to inject chaos to Lambda functions without any modification to function code.
+Using `lambda-chaos-extension` to inject faults to Lambda functions without any modification to function code.

 This demo inject two faults: